 Katherine Bourné is honored to make her Porchlight Music Theatre debut in this year’s New Faces series!
 Katherine is completing her last year in the BFA Musical Theatre [Dance] program directed by Jane Lanier from the Chicago College of Performing Arts at Roosevelt University where her credits include Ronnie in HAIR, Frenchie/Sally u/s in CABARET, Vivien/Ensemble in PROMISES, PROMISES, and Saint Joan in a showcase of works by George Bernard Shaw.
 She is also a Sarah Siddons Scholarship recipient.
 Her professional theatre credits include Lisette in Boho Theatre’s MARIE CHRISTINE.
 A guitar wielding singer/songwriter in her spare time, Katherine arranges for and directs her family vocal group, The Bournés, who were recently featured on Windy City Live and in the Chicago Sun-Times.
 Katherine thanks God for the blessing of her family, friends, teachers, and mentors, and all of their love and support without which she would not be here!

-Charlie Ingram – This is Charlie’s first theatrical appearance in Chicago.
-Before moving he was a performer on Oceania Regatta.
-Previous regional credits: The Duck Commander Family Musical Rio Las Vegas, other theatres include The Muny, Stages St Louis, and Arrow Rock Lyceum.
+Charlie Ingram is making his first theatrical appearance in Chicago with Porchlight Music Theatre’s New Faces Sing Broadway 1959.
+Before moving to Chicago he was a performer on the Oceania Regatta.
+Previous regional credits include The Duck Commander Family Musical in Rio Las Vegas and work at theaters including The Muny, Stages St. Louis, and Arrow Rock Lyceum.

-Bernell Lassai III – Born and raised in Chicago, IL.
-He is grateful to work with Porchlight Music Theatre again after appearing in Billy Elliot and The Rink.
-Regional Credits include: Smokey Joe’s Cafe, Joseph and The Amazing Technicolor Dreamcoat, and Mamma Mia at The Little Theatre On The Square; Giggle, Giggle, Quack at Lifeline Theatre; A Christmas Carol at Arrow Rock Lyceum Theatre; Antony & Cleopatra at Shakespeare Festival St. Louis; Tarzan, and West Side Story at Bigfork Summer Playhouse; You’re A Good Man Charlie Brown, Romeo & Juliet, and All Shook Up at Hope Summer Repertory Theatre.
+Bernell Lassai III is grateful to work with Porchlight Music Theatre again where he is currently appearing in Merrily We Roll Along and appeared in Billy Elliot the Musical and Porchlight Revisits The Rink.
+Regional credits include: Smokey Joe’s Cafe and Joseph and The Amazing Technicolor Dreamcoat (The Little Theatre On The Square), Giggle, Giggle, Quack (Lifeline Theatre), A Christmas Carol (Arrow Rock Lyceum Theatre), Antony & Cleopatra (Shakespeare Festival St. Louis), and work at Bigfork Summer Playhouse and Hope Summer Repertory Theatre.
 Bernell is a graduate of The Conservatory of Theatre Arts at Webster University.

 Jenny McPherson is thrilled to be returning to Porchlight Music Theatre, where she was last seen in Billy Elliot the Musical and Porchlight Revisits Little Me.
-Other credits include Audition Diaries, The King’s Critique, and Songs For A New World.
+Other credits include: Audition Diaries, The King’s Critique, and Songs For A New World.
+You can also catch her in Kokandy’s upcoming production of Grand Hotel.
 She holds a BA in Theatre and Drama with High Distinction from Indiana University, where she served as Varsity Co-Choreographer for the Singing Hoosiers.
-She is incredibly grateful to her family and loved ones for all their support. www.jenny-mcpherson.com
+She is incredibly grateful to her family and Zach for all their support. www.jenny-mcpherson.com

-Jeff Pierpoint is thrilled to join Porchlight for New Faces Sing Broadway 1959!
-His Chicago credits include Newsies, She Loves Me, How to Succeed… and various TYA shows with Marriott Theatre, as well as Bonnie and Clyde with Kokandy Productions.
-Other favorite credits include It Shoulda Been You (Actor’s Theatre of Indiana) and Forever Plaid (Tent Theatre).
+Jeff Pierpoint is thrilled to join Porchlight Music Theatre for New Faces Sing Broadway 1959!
+His Chicago credits include Newsies, She Loves Me, How to Succeed… and various TYA shows with Marriott Theatre, as well as Bonnie and Clyde and the upcoming Grand Hotel with Kokandy Productions.
+Other favorite regional credits include: It Shoulda Been You (Actor’s Theatre of Indiana) and Forever Plaid (Tent Theatre).
 Jeff thanks everyone at Porchlight for this opportunity, as well as his friends and family for their support.

 Maisie Rose is beyond excited to be making her Porchlight Music Theatre debut!
-Chicago credits include Lysistrata Jones and Things to Ruin with Refuge Theatre Project, Bonnie & Clyde and Loving Repeating with Kokandy Productions, and Elephant & Piggie’s: We are in a Play! with Northbrook Theatre.
+Chicago credits include: Lysistrata Jones, Things to Ruin (Refuge Theatre Project), Bonnie & Clyde, Loving Repeating (Kokandy Productions), and Elephant & Piggie’s: We are in a Play!
+(Northbrook Theatre).
 This past summer, Maisie made her New York debut in one of the New York Musical Festival’s mainstage productions, Numbers Nerds.
-She is a proud Northwestern graduate. www.maisiezrose.com
+She is a proud Northwestern graduate. www.maisiezrose.com.

 7924 Lincoln Ave, Skokie, IL 60077